 Recently, dermatologists have come to adopt a golden rule when it comes to choosing the best sunscreen: the best sunscreen is the one you will actually wear.

 “Find a formula you love and make sure to reapply often.
 Daily usage 365 days a year is key, regardless of temperature or season,” says Dr. Shamban.
 “Stick, powder, cream, spray, or wipe — it’s daily usage that counts.”

 With that being said, Dr. Shamban adds that there are a few key factors to look for in a formula.
 For starters, look for a formula labeled as broad-spectrum, which will protect you from both UVB and UVA rays.
 “The American Academy of Dermatology also recommends at least an SPF 30 — and I also recommend the same to my patients,” she says.
 “30 to 50 is the sweet spot.
 There is really not much difference at all between 50 and above 50.
 You have ample protection and it gets the job done in that range.
 But most of all, look for a formula you will wear consistently.”

 Sunscreens can be divided into two different formula types: chemical sunscreens and physical sunscreens.
 Each formula works a bit differently to protect your skin from the sun, but both are effective, so you should reach for whichever formula type you enjoy the most (so that you’ll wear it every single day).
 Regardless of formula type, both formulas do prevent tanning, but that’s a good thing — laying out in the sun is not only terrible for your skin but also serves as a catalyst for premature aging.
 (Only sunscreens that contain physical blockers, however, like zinc oxide and titanium dioxide, will block out blue light waves from your screens.)
-Avoid the sun as much as possible and always remember that tanning is a bad thing for your skin and overall health — sunscreen is a good thing for your skin and overall health.
+Avoid the sun as much as possible (even when you’re indoors) and always remember that tanning is a bad thing for your skin and overall health — sunscreen is a good thing for your skin and overall health.